catdude2000/102-Learning-journal/prepPracInTerm.md

 I had forgotten that file extension names were ignored in linux.
 I wasn't aware spaces could be used in file names.
 I didn't know that a \ was called an escape character.
 I also forgot that -a can be used to reveal all files. (including hidden ones)

 ## Manual Pages
+Manual Pages are pretty much manuals for commands on your system. man (command to look up) invokes the manual pages.

 ## File Manipulation
+ -p tells mkdir to make parent directories as needed -v makes mkdir tell us what it is doing

 ## Cheat Sheet

 - [Go to TOC](README.md)